digiltd/oh-rtd-test/AlarmDecoder-binding.md

 contacts for which no messages have arrived are presumed to be in the CLOSED state.
 In other words: to get to a clean slate after an openhab restart, close all doors/windows such that the panel is READY.

+2. The sitemap provided above may not display properly when viewing from the classical GUI.
+It has been confirmed to work with GreenT, Habdroid and IOS.